networktocode/jdiff/README.md

 post_value = check.get_value(bgp_post_change, bgp_jmspath_exp)
 ```

-Every check type expects different types of arguments.
-For example; check type, `tolerance` needs a `tolerance` argument; `parameters` expect only a dictionary.
+Each check type expects different types of arguments.
+For example: check type `tolerance` needs a `tolerance` argument, Whereas `parameters` expects a dictionary.

-Now that we have pre and post data, we just need to compare them with the `evaluate` method which will return our evaluation result.
+Now that we have pre and post data, we use `evaluate` method to compare them which will return our evaluation result.

+| Przemek: "pre" and "post" data doesn't flow very well.

 ```python
 results = check.evaluate(post_value, pre_value, **evaluate_args)
 ```

-## Customized JMESPATH
+## Customized JMESPath

-Since `netcompare` works with json objects as data inputs, JMESPATH was the obvious choice for traversing the data and extracting the value(s) to compare.
+Since `netcompare` works with json objects as data inputs, JMESPath was the obvious choice for traversing the data and extracting the value(s) to compare.

-However, JMESPATH comes with a limitation where is not possible to define a `key` to which the `value` belongs to.
+However, JMESPath comes with a limitation where is not possible to define a `key` to which the `value` belongs to.

+| Przemek: `key` and `value` are confusing here.
+This implies parent-child relationship but the example shows two keys, and their values, at the same level of hierarchy.
+I think something along the lines of "define relationship between two keys and their values" would work better.

 Below is the output of `show bgp`.